Solutions of Yang-Mills theory in four-dimensional de Sitter space: Integration

 \section{Integration}

 \defn{2.7.1} A manifold $M$ is called {\it orientable} if it is equipped with a nowhere vanishing volume form $\mu$.
-An {\it orientation} of $M$ refers to a choice of one of the the two equivalence classes of Remark 2.6.3; this is usually chosen to be the positive one.
+An {\it orientation} of $M$ refers to a choice made for one of the the two equivalence classes in Remark 2.6.3; this is usually chosen to be the positive one.

 \ex{2.7.1} The standard volume form on $\R^n$, which is an oriented manifold, is given by

 M\"{o}bius strip provides a classic example of a nonorientable manifold.